yugabyte/yugabyte-db/docs/content/preview/reference/drivers/ysql-client-drivers.md

 For information on the YugabyteDB node-postgres Smart Driver and its load balancing features, see [YugabyteDB node-postgres Smart Driver](../../../reference/drivers/nodejs/yugabyte-pg-reference/).

-For building a sample Java application with the YugabyteDB JDBC driver, see [Connect an application](../../../drivers-orms/nodejs/yugabyte-node-driver/).
+For building a sample node.js application with the YugabyteDB node-postgres driver, see [Connect an application](../../../drivers-orms/nodejs/yugabyte-node-driver/).

 ### node-postgres